WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers

 Reviews & Discussions

-The author's experience really shines through in their treatment of shader.
+The author's experience really shines through in their treatment of graphics.

 This resource is indispensable for anyone working in compute.